 - 56. The awards given in the moot are: - a.
-Award for the Winning Team in the Final Rounds - b.
+Award for the Winning Team in the Final Rounds

+- b.
 Award for the Runner Up Team in the Final Rounds - c.
-Award for the Best Individual Oralist in the General Rounds - d.
+Prof. Andrew Clarke Award for the Best Individual Oralist in the General Rounds - d.
 Award for the Best Individual Oralist in the Final Rounds - e.
-Award for Best Written Memorandum for Claimant - f.
-Award for Best Written Memorandum for Respondent

-- 57. Honourable mentions will be made for: - a.
+Award for the Best Individual Oralist in the Grand Final - f.
+Award for Best Written Memorandum for Claimant - g.
+Award for Best Written Memorandum for Respondent - h.
+Award for the Best Newcomer Team - 57.
+Honourable mentions will be made for: - a.
 The Highest Scored Team in the General Rounds - b.
 The Highest Scored Oralist in the General Rounds - c.
 The Highest Scored Oralist in the Final Rounds - d.
 Best Written Memorandum for Claimant - e.
-Best Written Memorandum for Respondent - 58.
-Certificates will be sent up to two months after the close of the moot to the relevant team's contact person.
+Best Written Memorandum for Respondent

 VIII.
-The Moot Organiser
+Interpretation

-59. For interpretation of these rules and other enquiries relating to the moot, an email should be sent to the moot co-ordinator.
+58. For interpretation of these rules and other enquiries relating to the moot, an email should be sent to the moot coordinator.